CrossFit: CrossFit Games

 In 2011, the Games adopted an online qualification format, facilitating participation by athletes worldwide.
 During the five-week-long "CrossFit Open", one new workout is released each week.
-Athletes have several days to complete the workout and submit their scores online, with either a video or validation by a CrossFit affiliate.
+Athletes have several days to complete the workout and submit their scores online, either with a video or with validation from a CrossFit affiliate.
 Since the Open is available to any level of athlete, many affiliates encourage member participations.
 The Open has been described as the largest participatory sporting event in the world, and the number of worldwide participants reached 415,000 in 2018.

-From 2011 to 2018, the top CrossFit Open performers for individuals and teams in each region advance to the regional events, held over the following two months around the world.
-Each regional event qualifies a specified number of its top finishers to send to the Games.
+From 2011 to 2018, the top CrossFit Open performers in each region, both individuals and teams, advanced to regional events held over the following two months worldwide.
+Each regional event qualifies a specified number of its top finishers for the Games.
 The Games include divisions for individuals of each gender, co-ed teams, and a number of Masters and Teenage age groups.

 For the 2019 Games, regionals were discontinued and individual athletes qualify by either being the national champion in the Open, finishing in the top 20 worldwide in the Open, winning a CrossFit-sanctioned event, or by invitation.
 In 2020, the COVID-19 pandemic forced the 2020 CrossFit Games to be separated into two parts, with the first part consisting of an online contest for 60 athletes, from which five male and five female qualified for an in-person competition in Aromas, California.
 The Games format returned to normal in 2021, but the qualification system was revamped; the participants qualified based on their continental regions, and a Quarterfinal stage was added between the Open and the Semifinals.

-During the 2024 Crossfit games, athlete Lazar Dukic died in the run swim event in Ft.
-Worth Texas.
-After suspension for the day, the games continued on Friday after a tribute to Lazar.
+During the 2024 CrossFit Games, athlete Lazar Dukic died in the run-swim event in Ft.
+Worth, Texas.
+After the day's suspension, the games resumed on Friday following a tribute to Lazar.
 Some athletes chose not to compete after his death, including both champions from 2023.
-The Quarterfinals were removed in 2025, and only 30 men, 30 women and 20 teams can qualify for the Games.
+The Quarterfinals were removed in 2025 (but restored in 2026), and only 30 men, 30 women and 20 teams can qualify for the Games.